PabloPe4/Clustering_Test/README.md

 ### K-MEANS

-*italic* In order for the Colab Notebook to work, the JSON file has to be uploaded (i.e. /content/)
+*In order for the Colab Notebook to work, the JSON file has to be uploaded (i.e. /content/)*

 A JSON file is used to create a DataFrame from which numerical variables are selected to create a vector.